USE CODE: SWEETDEAL & SAVE 35%

 These smaller particles are more easily absorbed by the skin, allowing the formula to penetrate deeper and work faster.
 When you’re dealing with nerve discomfort, getting that relief to the source is critical.
 Our technology ensures that the powerful ingredients in your Dragon balm don’t go to waste, providing more effective and targeted support.

-The Cooling Power of Menthol and Camphor
+Feel the Cooling Power of Menthol and Camphor

 The immediate cooling sensation you feel when you apply Dragon comes from two powerhouse ingredients: menthol and camphor.
 These natural compounds are the primary drivers of relief in our formulas.
 They work by creating a cooling and warming sensation on the skin that acts as a counter-irritant, which essentially distracts your brain from the underlying discomfort signals.